Structure Of The SAT Reasoning Test

 - - Can the candidate improve on the paragraphs to make them better?

-The mathematics section of SAT Reasoning Test aims to assess the candidate's skills in applying mathematical concepts learnt in high school.
+The mathematics section aims to assess the candidate's skills in applying mathematical concepts learnt in high school.
 There are two major sub-sections of this section:

 - - Problem solving multiple choice questions